criteo/AFK/docs/docs/CMDB/FAQ.md

 OpenConfig models are designed from a device perspective.

 Our CMDB models are designed from a service/asset perspective.
-It enables us to apply common parameters without worrying of applying them at both ends.
+It allows us to apply common parameters without worrying of applying them at both ends.

-Example: we can set a maintenance status on a BGP session directly.
+Example: we can directly set a maintenance status on a BGP session.

-It also enables us to limit redefinition of values that can lead to misconfiguration.
+It also allows us to limit redefinition of values that can lead to misconfiguration.
 For instance, in OpenConfig nothing prevents us from having a mismatch of ASN in a BGP session.
 In our CMDB, it cannot happen as the BGP session is the central object which links two devices, hence the neighbor A remote-as is the neighbor B local-as.

 ## Is it perfect and completely generic?

 No :innocent:

-It will not cover all use-cases, but we will bring more features.
+It will not cover all use cases, but we will bring more features.

 The CMDB models come from opinionated choices aiming to simplify the implementation.